SanojPunchihewa/docs-mi/en/docs/get-started/event-driven-integrations.md

     <a href="{{base_path}}/assets/img/get-started/event-integration/kafka_add_new_connection_btn.png"><img src="{{base_path}}/assets/img/get-started/event-integration/kafka_add_new_connection_btn.png" alt="Create New Project" width="80%"></a>

 15. Select `KAFKA` and fill in the following details to create a connection to the Kafka broker.
-Finally, click **Add** in the **Add New Connection** form to complete the connection setup.
+Then, click **Add** in the **Add New Connection** form to complete the connection setup.
+In the next step, we will configure the operational-level parameters, such as the topic to which the messages will be published.

     | Property            | Value                   |
     |---------------------|-------------------------|